Introduction

 Post Open

-Bruce Perens, founder of the Open Source Initiative, believes Open Source has failed.
+Bruce Perens, founder of the Open Source Initiative, believes open source has failed.
 He argues that the movement has not achieved its original goals of promoting software freedom and empowering users.
 Perens suggests that the future of software development may lie in new models prioritizing user autonomy, privacy, and security, challenging the status quo of proprietary software and centralized platforms.

-In particular, he believes Open Source has become a corporate welfare program, benefiting large tech companies at the expense of individual developers and users.
-He argues that the current open-source ecosystem is unsustainable and calls for reevaluating the movement’s values, principles, and goals to address the challenges of the digital age.
+In particular, he believes open source has become a corporate welfare program, benefiting large tech companies at the expense of individual developers and users.
+He argues that the current open source ecosystem is unsustainable and calls for reevaluating the movement’s values, principles, and goals to address the challenges of the digital age.

 “We have a great corporate welfare program.
 Our users are the richest companies in the world.
 Indeed, we’ve enabled companies like Google to be created.
-In contrast, if our developers aren’t working for those companies, they probably go uncompensated.” — Bruce Perens
+In contrast, if our developers aren’t working for those companies, they probably go uncompensated.” — Bruce Perens at FOSDEM 2024

 Conclusion

-Open source is more than just a software development model; it is a philosophy, a culture, and a movement that empowers individuals, organizations, and societies to collaborate, innovate, and create positive change.
-By embracing open source, we can harness the global community’s collective intelligence, creativity, and passion to build a better, more inclusive, and sustainable future for all.
+💡 Open source is more than just a software development model; it is a philosophy, a culture, and a movement that empowers individuals, organizations, and societies to collaborate, innovate, and create positive change.

 Whether you are an individual looking to learn new skills, a business seeking to drive innovation, or a government aiming to promote transparency, open source offers many opportunities to engage, contribute, and make a difference.
-By actively participating in open-source projects, sharing knowledge, and supporting the community, we can collectively shape the future of technology, education, and governance, driving positive impact and transformative change.
+By actively participating in open source projects, sharing knowledge, and supporting the community, we can collectively shape the future of technology, education, and governance, driving positive impact and transformative change.

 Call to Action